-- She stares at small, interesting objects held 30 cm away. - $\sqrt[n]{\bullet}$ She turns to locate the source of a sound.
+- She stares at small, interesting objects held 30 cm away. - She turns to locate the source of a sound.

-- 1. Ask if the parents have any concerns: - S About the child's health or development (Table 15). - About her feeding, sleeping, making little sounds, smiling, responding or moving her arms or legs.
+- About the child's health or development (Table 15). - About her feeding, sleeping, making little sounds, smiling, responding or moving her arms or legs.